rohan-bhautoo/Algorithms/README.md

 - Check if a string is a palindrome.
 - Find the first non-repeated character in a string.
+- Find the most repeated character in a string.
 - Implement string matching algorithms.

 ## Linked Lists: